gmedina-mx/cs8631-datamngmt-ncl-final-assignment/README.md

+# CS8631 Data Management and Exploratory Data Analysis, Final Assignment

-# cs8631-datamngmt-ncl-final-assignment
+## cs8631-datamngmt-ncl-final-assignment

-Welcome to ProjectTemplate!

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.

-ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.
+## About The Project

+This is a personal repository for cs8631 module assignment.

+This project uses ProjectTemplate as an opinionated tool for organizing R source code and to generate a final report.

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
+To load your this project, you'll first need to `setwd()` into the directory where this README file is located.
 Then you need to run the following two lines of R code: